 Cancer Center Celebrates Spirit of Volunteerism

 (Baton Rouge, La.)
-Three prestigious awards, named after individuals who have supported cancer patients through volunteer leadership, were recently presented to several exemplary community members.
-The awards were presented at a special reception at Mary Bird Perkins – Our Lady of the Lake Cancer Center on Dec.
-12.
+Three prestigious awards, named after individuals who have supported cancer patients through volunteer leadership, were recently presented to several exemplary community members and an outstanding physician.
+The awards were presented at a special reception at Mary Bird Perkins – Our Lady of the Lake Cancer Center Tuesday, Dec.
+11.

-The Hillar C. Moore, Jr., Memorial Outstanding Leadership Award was presented by Hillar, Steven and Michael, members of the Moore family, to J.H.
-“Jay” Campbell, Jr. This honor recognizes a Mary Bird Perkins – Our Lady of the Lake Cancer Center volunteer with unwavering dedication, outstanding leadership and a sense of responsibility in the fight against cancer.
+The Hillar C. Moore, Jr., Memorial Outstanding Leadership Award was presented by Hillar Moore, Jr.’s sons, Hillar Moore, III, longtime supporter of the Cancer Center and also East Baton Rouge Parish’s district attorney, and Steven Moore, member of the Mary Bird Perkins Cancer Center Foundation Foard of Directors, to Gerald “Jerry” T. Goss.
+Goss has been a longtime volunteer and advocate of the Cancer Center, serving on both the Foundation board and the Cancer Center’s board.
+The award recognizes a Mary Bird Perkins – Our Lady of the Lake Cancer Center volunteer with unwavering dedication, outstanding leadership and a sense of responsibility in the fight against cancer.

 About Mary Bird Perkins – Our Lady of the Lake Cancer Center

-As a regional destination for cancer care, Mary Bird Perkins – Our Lady of the Lake Cancer Center offers the most advance technology and services provided by a dedicated team of nationally-recognized oncology experts.
-The Cancer Center provides best-practice, comprehensive care at every stage of the cancer journey, including disease site-specific multidisciplinary care teams, a robust clinical research program, extensive supportive care services and is the only facility in the Gulf South with the revolutionary Leksell Gamma Knife®Icon™.
-The American College of Surgeons has named the Cancer Center a recipient of its prestigious Outstanding Achievement Award for three consecutive survey cycles.
+As a regional destination for cancer care, Mary Bird Perkins – Our Lady of the Lake Cancer Center offers the most advanced technology and services provided by a dedicated team of nationally-recognized oncology experts.
+The Cancer Center provides best-practice, comprehensive care at every stage of the cancer journey, including disease site-specific multidisciplinary care teams, a robust clinical research program, extensive supportive care services and is the only facility in the Gulf South with the revolutionary Leksell Gamma Knife® Icon™.
 As a nonprofit organization, donor generosity is essential to sustaining the mission of improving survivorship and lessening the burden of cancer for so many throughout Southeast Louisiana and beyond.
 For more information on the Cancer Center, and how you can become involved, please visit marybirdlake.org.